-Attorney-client conference rooms provide a private space that attorneys can use to confer with their clients or a small meeting area to be used by anyone having business with the court.
+Attorney/client conference rooms provide a private space that attorneys can use to confer with their clients or a small meeting area to be used by anyone having business with the court.
 In the overcrowded conditions of most courthouses, attorneys can be seen meeting with their clients in public-waiting areas, the cafeteria, the law library, in the back of courtrooms, in telephone booths, or any place that is available.
-Surrounding noise and confusion distracts from a meaningful exchange between client and attorney.
+Surrounding noise and confusion distract from a meaningful exchange between client and attorney.
 Clients are often reluctant to discuss personal matters that directly relate to a case in such an open atmosphere.
-The private viewing and signing of documents for trial also become difficult.
+The private viewing and signing of documents for trial also becomes difficult.

 These rooms are often interchangeable in nature with the victim/witness rooms previously described.
 The number of rooms needed will depend upon the type of proceedings and their location.
 Domestic and juvenile law cases often require additional rooms.
-At least two rooms, and up to four rooms, per courtroom, should be provided.
+At least two rooms, and up to four rooms, per courtroom should be provided.

 Attorney/client conference rooms should be located near the courtroom, either adjacent to a courtroom vestibule and victim/witness room, or off the public corridor.
 If the room adjoins the courtroom, additional soundproofing to prevent conversations from being overheard may be necessary.
 Attorney/client rooms should not open directly into the courtroom because of disruptions this will create.

-The room should be provided for attorneys to confer with colleagues, clients, and witnesses in private.
+Room should be provided for attorneys to confer with colleagues, clients, and witnesses in private.

 The attorney/client conference room should be soundproofed to maintain the privacy of conversations, particularly if it is located adjacent to a courtroom or the public corridor.